GitHubsuhail96/Web_scrapping-project/README.md

 Web Scraping Project - Flipkart Laptop Data
 This project is a web scraping script written in Python using the BeautifulSoup library to extract laptop data from the Flipkart website.
-The script retrieves information such as product names, prices, ratings, descriptions, and images for Acer laptops.
+The script retrieves information such as product names, prices, ratings, descriptions, and images for all laptops.
 Requirements
 To run the script, you need the following:

-Python 3.x
+Python
 BeautifulSoup library
 Pandas library
 Requests library